Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 This work exclusively deals with a simplified representation of agents, considering them as point entities characterized by single integrator dynamics.
 We have not accounted for the agents' specific longitudinal and lateral dimensions in this work.
 Additionally, we have assumed that these agents are holonomic, meaning they can move freely in any direction without any constraints.
 Moreover, the environment is assumed to be obstacle-free.

 However, there are several avenues for future research in this field.
 Firstly, researchers can delve into more complex vehicle dynamics, considering real-world scenarios where agents may have specific sizes and limitations in their movements, such as non-holonomic constraints.
-This would lead to a more accurate modeling of the agents' behavior in practical situations.

-Secondly, addressing the coverage problem in environments containing obstacles presents an intriguing challenge.
+This would lead to a more accurate modeling of the agents' behavior in practical situations. {Secondly, addressing the coverage problem in environments containing obstacles presents an intriguing challenge.
 In many real-world applications, agents must navigate around obstacles to effectively cover the entire area of interest.
-Investigating strategies and algorithms that allow agents to intelligently avoid obstacles while optimizing coverage could significantly advance this field of research.
+Investigating strategies and algorithms that allow agents to intelligently avoid obstacles while optimizing coverage could significantly advance this field of research.}